-The -Di option modifies the way deleted revisions are treated.
+] -Di The -Di option modifies the way deleted revisions are treated.
 If the source file has been deleted and re-added, revisions that precede the deletion will be considered to be part of the same source file.
 By default, re-added files are considered to be unrelated to the files of the same name that preceded them.
-When the source file has been moved or renamed, the move/add and move/delete revisions are propagated as branch and delete revisions instead.

-Force the integration on all revisions of fromFile and toFile, even if some revisions have been integrated in the past.
-Best used with a revision range.

-Don't automatically sync target files to the head revision before integrating.
-Use the have revision instead.
-Limit the command to integrating only the first max files.
-The -Ob option outputs the base revision for the merge (if any).
-The -Or option outputs the resolves that are being scheduled.
+When the source file has been moved or renamed, the move/add and move/delete revisions are propagated as branch and delete revisions instead. -f Force the integration on all revisions of fromFile and toFile , even if some revisions have been integrated in the past.
+Best used with a revision range. -h Don't automatically sync target files to the head revision before integrating.
+Use the have revision instead. -m max Limit the command to integrating only the first max files. -Ob The -Ob option outputs the base revision for the merge (if any). -Or The -Or option outputs the resolves that are being scheduled. -Rb The -Rb option schedules a branch resolve instead of branching the target files automatically.

-automatically.